Kixunil/interop-rfcs/interface_files.md

 The directory MUST be searched recursively, but `_default` files in subdirectories MUST be ignored. `_default` file MUST NOT point to a directory.
 This allows making union of per-user instances with system instances.

+If two feature-equivalent interfaces are available they MUST be deduplicated using `_instance_id`.
+The client is free to prefer any of the equivalent interfaces and MAY be configurable.

 The clients that don't support alternative implementations MUST be configured to read the `_default` file.